Simula-UiB/CRHS/README.md

     <a href="https://github.com/Simula-UiB/CryptaPath/blob/master/LICENSE"><img src="https://img.shields.io/badge/license-MIT-blue.svg"></a>
 </p>

-***If you came here looking for PathFinder***: PathFinder is in the process of being made readable for outsiders, and will be present here as soon as possible.
-For inquires on the process, please email johnpetter@simula.no, and I will answer as soon as possible.

 ---
 **CRHS** consists of the two research projects **CryptaPath** and **PathFinder**.
 At the core of these projects are the Compressed Right-Hand Side (CRHS) equations; a datastructure which may be viewed as a derivation of Binary Decision